nathanhaigh/ngs-handout/workshop_setup/README.md

 The ```setup_NGS_workshop.sh``` script is for downloading the documents and data required for this NGS workshop.
-It also makes the workshop's working directory writable by the specified user and creates some convieient symlinks to the data under the specified user's home and desktop.
+It also makes the workshop's working directory writable by the specified user and creates some convenient symlinks to the data under the specified user's home and desktop.

-First, ssh into the VM as user ```ubuntu``` and pull down the bash setup script from github:
+First, ssh into the VM as user ```ubuntu``` and pull down the bash setup script from GitHub:

     cd
     wget https://github.com/nathanhaigh/ngs_workshop/raw/master/workshop_setup/setup_NGS_workshop.sh